 Went down to Colorado for the weekend to go whitewater rafting with my Dad and one of my brothers.
 Had a great time, although it would have been awesome if we'd been able to stay a little longer.

-I'm a 29 year-old computer fellow, located in Lincoln, Nebraska.
-I enjoy steaks, brunettes, whiskey, Celtic music, and fine cigars.
+I'm a 30 year-old computer fellow, located in Indianapolis, IN.
+I enjoy steaks, brunettes, Celtic music, and fine cigars.
 In that specific order.